 What’s the difference between a good leader and a great leader?
-According to John Maxwell, leadership expert, best-selling author, and founder of the world-famous John Maxwell Group, the answer depends on what level of leadership a person reaches.
+According to John Maxwell, leadership expert, best-selling author, and founder of the world-famous John Maxwell Group, the answer depends on what level of leadership ability a person reaches.
 In 5 Levels of Leadership, Maxwell outlines the various stages of leadership from least evolved to most evolved.
 Throughout the chapters, he describes leadership as a journey that has a pinnacle: Level 5 leadership.

 Level 5 leaders spend their lives mastering various leadership styles, leadership qualities, and leadership skills.
 In doing so, they create highly successful, profitable companies where team members feel as though their work is engaging, fulfilling, and impactful.
 Organizations with Level 5 leaders also have thriving team cultures.
 This type of executive creates the conditions for a safe, trusting workplace environment where other leaders are developed.
 By multiplying leaders at every level throughout the organization, those who reach Level 5 produce an infinite cycle of strong leaders who contribute to their legacy.

-In this article, learn more about what the five levels of leadership are, why you should strive to become a Level 5 leader, what the characteristics of each level are, tips for navigating this journey, and how to reach the pinnacle of leadership.
+In this article, learn more about what the five levels of leadership are, why you should strive to become a Level 5 leader, what the characteristics of each level are, tips for navigating this journey, and how to reach the true pinnacle of leadership.

-What are the 5 Levels of Leadership?
+What Are the 5 Levels of Leadership?

 John Maxwell’s 5 Levels of Leadership are Position, Permission, Production, People Development, and Pinnacle.
 Each level corresponds with a particular action that results in followers.
 The best-selling author developed these various stages of leadership using the knowledge and information he’s gathered during the course of 40 years as a successful leader.
 Get a brief overview of the 5 levels of leadership below.

-Level One: Position
+Leadership Level 1 – Position

 A leader grants a particular person the right to lead.
 As a result, people follow them because they are directed to, not because they are influential.

-Level Two: Permission
+Leadership Level 2 – Permission

 The leader focuses on building and growing relationships with their employees.
-As a result, their team members give them permission to lead.
+As a result, their team members give them free permission to lead.

-Level Three: Production
+Leadership Level 3 – Production

-Level 4: People Development
+Leadership Level 4 – People Development

-Those who reach Level Four are servant leaders who teach, mentor, and multiply other leaders.
+Those who reach Level Four are servant leaders who teach, mentor, build, and multiply other leaders.
 They obtain and maintain followers because people know they positively influence the lives of everyone around them.

-Level 5: Pinnacle
+Leadership Level 5 – Pinnacle

 Level Five leaders—the rarest type of leader—are well-known for their accomplishments, how they’ve enriched the lives of others, and led their organizations to change the world for the better.
 These leaders have followers because of who they are, what they’ve done, and what they represent to people.